GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: Discussions and Future Work

 \section{Discussions and Future Work}

 \textbf{Generalizability:} {\name} can be applied to analyze various kinds of GNN models and different datasets.
 However, it can only be utilized to analyze the task of node classification.
-It does not currently support the analyzing of link prediction task and graph classification.
-Moreover, if the dataset has multiple relations or the edges have features, the system cannot be currently directly used to analyze those customized data.
-Also, users may want to inspect self-defined metrics or other metrics defined in other papers but currently, the system does not support customized metrics inspection.
+It does not support the analysis of link prediction and graph classification.
+Moreover, if the dataset has multiple relations or the edges have features, the system cannot be directly used to analyze those customized data.
+Also, users may want to further customize some metrics to inspect the relationship between them and the model performance.
+However, the system does not support it currently.

-\textbf{Scalability:} \zhihua{}{ One limitation of {\name} is its scalability and we have attempted to mitigate this issue by different means.
+\textbf{Scalability:} One limitation of {\name} is its scalability and we have attempted to mitigate this issue by different means.
 For example, the Projection View displays the individual node glyphs for each node.
 Due to the limited screen space, we cannot display up to 300 nodes.
 We improved the Projection View by using a hierarchical clustering algorithm to make it scale up to more nodes, as described in Section~\ref{sec:ProjectionView}.
 The node glyphs are used to represent clusters and details can be checked on demand.
 This significantly improves the scalability of the Projection View.
-For the Graph View, in order to accelerate the rendering speed, we enable users to display only the focused nodes and their neighbors, without rendering other nodes. }
+For the Graph View, in order to accelerate the rendering speed, we enable users to display only the focused nodes and their neighbors, without rendering other nodes.
+Some scalability issues cannot be easily resolved.
+For example, in the Projection View, if the number of labels is increasing, the number of different colors to encode different labels will also be increased.
+However, too many colors will increase the cognitive load for users.
+Moreover, as the number of selected data points is increasing, the number of links will also increase, which can result in visual clutters.

+\mzhihua{}{\textbf{Learning curve of the Projection View:} Compared with other views of {\name}, it took more time for the domain experts to understand the glyphs and metrics used in the projection view.
+To further help experts understand the meaning of glyphs, glyph legends have been added to the Projection View for an easy reference.
+The Projection View plays an important role in helping users understand the properties of the selected nodes and narrow down to one or several nodes for further analysis in the Graph View and Feature Matrix View.
+Without this design, it is hard to explore the properties among those selected nodes.}